|

 using scripts

 tasks.
-We provide here a perl script that allows one to set up default
+Below is a perl script that allows one to set up default

 view settings for multiple protein sequence annotations.
-For batch mode,
+For the batch mode,

 our script can read input files with multiple queries and submit them